samrawitkiflomCS/travel-agent/README.md

 I built this AI agent as part of **Google's Agent Development Kit (ADK) Workshop** on May 19, 2026.

 The workshop provided the foundation and learning materials.
 I:
-- Implemented all 4 workshop steps (basic agent → custom tools → search → MCP)
+- Implemented the workshop steps (basic agent → custom tools → search → MCP)
 - Debugged cross-platform issues (Windows/WSL)
 - Got the Airbnb MCP integration working
 - Prepared this repository for my portfolio